mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Options Auditory Sensor (broad spectrum), Drone Interface, Injector Needle, Microbot Offensive Self-Destruct, Transceiver 50km (enhanced), Thermal Sensor, Visual Spectrum Sensor, Wireless Data Link

-controller but are most often used as a ‘release-and- forget’ weapon with a single designated target.
+controller but are most often used as a ‘release-and-forget’ weapon with a single designated target.
 When operating independently, they are unable to coordinate their attacks but a Cr20000 version with a tactical package can coordinate with others similarly equipped.